wpswings/woo-gift-cards-lite/readme.txt

 * Customize predefined gift card templates
 * Customize the coupon code length, usage, prefix, expiry date, etc.
 * Showcase gift card products on the shop page as well as on a separate page
-* Redeem gift card on online and retail store
+* Redeem WooCommerce gift card on online and retail store
-* Set gift cards for individual use so that customers can’t use any other coupon along with the gift card
+* Set gift cards WooCommerce for individual use so that customers can’t use any other coupon along with the gift card
 * Exclude products, categories, or sale items to restrict customers from buying specific items
-* Enable or Disable tax calculation for gift card products
+* Enable or Disable tax calculation for WooCommerce gift card products

 == PLUGIN MEETS YOUR REQUIREMENT, SO ==